 The Company has delegated the investment management of the portfolio to Albion Capital Group LLP, which is authorised and regulated by the Financial Conduct Authority.
-Albion Capital Group LLP also provides company secretarial and other accounting and administrative support to the Company.
+Albion Capital Group LLP also provides company secretarial and other accounting and administrative support to the Company under the Management Agreement, as well as acting as the Company's Alternative Investment Fund Manager ("AIFM").